René McLean: Biography

 McLean has performed, conducted workshops and lectured at numerous universities and cultural programs in the U.S. and Caribbean (including Cuba), as well as in South America, Europe, Lebanon, Japan, Indonesia, South Africa, Lesotho, Botswana, Swaziland, Namibia, Mozambique, Zimbabwe, Madagascar and Mauritius.

 From 1970 to 1973, he was bandmaster for the N.Y.
 State N.A.C.C.
 Melrose Community Center in the South Bronx.
-From 1984-85 René was Artist-in-Residence at the University of Hartford's the Hartt School, Department of African American Music.
+From 1984 to 1985 René was Artist-in-Residence at the University of Hartford's the Hartt School, Department of African American Music.
 Since 1985 McLean has been living in South Africa, where he has been performing, teaching and researching musical traditions.
 As consultant to the Mmabana Cultural Center he developed the foundation for the Center's music program and curriculum, subsequently heading the music program from 1987 to 1990.
 From 1991 to 1992 he was a visiting member of the New School Jazz program.
 From 1994 to 1998 McLean was a Lecturer in Jazz Studies at the University of Cape Town.

 McLean is Professor of African-American music on the faculty of the Jackie McLean Institute at the Hartt School, University of Hartford.
 He is also the Master Artist-in-Residence of Music at the Artists Collective in Hartford, Conn.

 He has been the recipient of several National Endowment for the Arts grants and fellowship awards, including the prestigious Creative Artist Fellowship by the Japan-U.S. Friendship Commission and the National Endowment for the Arts to reside in Japan to research traditional Japanese music culture, and to perform and teach.
 He has also spent time researching musical traditions and performing in Bali, Indonesia.

 René McLean draws inspiration and insight from the rich diversity of the African-American tradition and various world music genres, with particular emphasis on Eastern and African traditions.
 He defines his music as "transcending socio-political and cultural boundaries - it's a universal language."